-Amazon Prime Video Launches Victorine Narrative Lab For France’s Aspiring Writers (EXCLUSIVE)
+Amazon Prime Video Launches Victorine Narrative Lab for France’s Aspiring Writers (EXCLUSIVE)

-Through the program, Amazon Prime Video will allow emerging writers to craft, develop, and perfect their first feature film with the artistic and professional guidance from established French authors and screenwriters, as well as professors from Louis-Lumière.
-At the end of the Lab, Prime Video will have first-look rights on those scripts, and will have the opportunity to develop this project further with the writer, which could become the next Amazon Original movie.
+Through the program, Amazon Prime Video will allow emerging writers to craft, develop, and perfect their first feature film with artistic and professional guidance from established French authors and screenwriters and professors from Louis-Lumière.
+At the end of the Lab, Prime Video will have first-look rights on the scripts, and will have the opportunity to develop projects further with the writer.

 “Supporting the incredible wealth and creativity of writers and recognizing the hard work and talent of creative communities is central to Amazon Studios’ strategy across Europe,” said Georgia Brown, head of European Amazon Originals at Amazon Studios.